andreasmang/claire/doc/README-INSTALL.md

 | NVCC            | Path to CUDA compiler                                 | nvcc    | file path     |
 | WITH_PETSC_OPTS | additional PETSC compile options                      |         |               |

-The libraries will be extraxted and build in the `deps/lib` subfolder.
+The libraries will be extracted and build in the `deps/lib` subfolder.

 #### Step 2: Setting Environment Variables

 Before you are able to compile and run CLAIRE you need to add *environment variables* to your system.
 When building the libraries a file called `env_source.sh` is created.
 This file should be located in the [debs](../deps) subfolder.
 To add the environment variables temporarily (for the current session) to your system, do

 ```bash